For those still 'shipping Brad Pitt and Jennifer Aniston, it was a dream scenario.

 While there may, indeed, be cause for revelry it's more that everyone involved in this once incredibly painful situation has found a way to close the door to the past and be cordial.
 Milestone birthdays can have that effect.

-An insider tells E!
+An insider told E!
 News, "Someone extended the invitation to Brad to come to Jen's party and he accepted.
 He wanted to support Jen and it was a momentous occasion."

 Which is good, because Aniston didn't really have time to play babysitter.
 While she greeted Pitt with a hug and took time for a quick chat, the source told People, "Jen was busy making sure all of her other guests had an amazing time."